A projection-based framework for gradient-free and parallel learning: COMPLEXITY ANALYSIS

-\paragraph{Memory complexity} Storing the state vector $\vx \in \R^{\sE}$ leads to $O(|\sE|)$ memory complexity.
+\paragraph{Memory complexity} Storing the state vector $\vz \in \R^{\sE}$ leads to $O(|\sE|)$ memory complexity.
 In contrast, standard backpropagation only requires storing a primitive function's output and its gradient, resulting in $O(|\sV|)$ complexity.
 Since many networks have significantly more edges $|\sE|$ than nodes $|\sV|$, our method generally requires more memory.
 This requirement is pronounced in architectures with extensive weight sharing.
 For instance, during \textbf{batch processing}, processing $N$ samples requires replicating the state associated with shared parameters $N$ times in $\vz$, as each sample interacts with the parameters via distinct edges in the expanded graph.
 Similarly, in \textbf{sequence models (e.g., RNNs)}, unrolling over $T$ time steps necessitates storing distinct edge states for shared parameters at each step. \textbf{Convolutional networks (CNNs)} also exhibit this effect: applying a convolutional kernel at multiple spatial locations means each application corresponds to graph connections that require separate edge states.
 Our experiments made this evident: the high memory demands of the 4-layer CNN necessitated reducing the number of hidden units per layer to 16 to fit within the available 96GB GPU memory.
 In contrast, architectures with less parameter sharing, like MLPs, could accommodate larger sizes.
 Gradient-based methods are more memory-efficient in these cases because they aggregate gradients for shared parameters (e.g., by summation) and only need to store one copy of the parameters and their accumulated gradients.

 In summary, the projection-based approach trades potentially higher memory usage, especially with shared parameters, for significant gains in parallelizability compared to gradient-based methods.
 The overall convergence rate (number of steps) depends on the specific problem and projection algorithm used.
-However, as our experiments empirically demonstrate (Section~\ref{sec:experiments}), it compares to first-order SGD methods.
+However, as our experiments empirically demonstrate (\cref{sec:experiments}), projection-based training can achieve convergence rates that are competitive with first-order SGD methods on several tasks.

-\section{Experiments}
+\section{EXPERIMENTS}